OkCupid experiment may violate FTC rules on deceptive practices

 Rudder said in a statement to Reuters on Tuesday that more than 1 million people had logged on to OkCupid since he wrote about the experiment, and that the website had received fewer than 10 complaints.

 He did not respond to a question about whether anyone had threatened to sue.
-The "handful" of users subjected to the experiment were notified at its conclusion, he said.
+A "handful" of users subjected to the experiment were notified at its conclusion, he said, without explaining why all were not so advised.
 This type of "diagnostic research" is permitted by the site's terms of service, Rudder added.

 William McGeveran, a law professor at University of Minnesota Law School, said giving wrong information to customers could have legal ramifications.
 "The FTC has been more aggressively (seeking enforcement) over information handling."